Lipe-lx/NeuralRate-MCP/docs/architecture.md

 ### Executor

 The executor is the dispatch layer.
+It can execute transactions using two runtime modes:

+- **Safe7579/ERC-4337 Runtime**: Recommended mode.
+It builds an ERC-4337 `UserOperation` calling `execute` on the Safe, targetting the vault module or policy registry, signed by the managed signer and validated on-chain by `NeuralRateDelegateValidator.sol`.
+- **Legacy Signer Runtime**: Fallback mode.
+Submits standard transactions directly to `NeuralRateVaultModule.sol` from the authorized executor address.

+Core responsibilities:
 - requires `x-neuralrate-internal-token`
 - resolves the active on-chain policy before execution
 - anchors `snapshotHash` and `snapshotCid` in the policy registry when needed